atflick/gridsome-wp.andyflick.com/src/layouts/README.md

-Layout components are used to wrap pages and templates.
+L-Dayout components are used to wrap pages and templates.
 Layouts should contain components like headers, footers or sidebars that will be used across the site.

 Learn more about Layouts: https://gridsome.org/docs/layouts/